MicrosoftDocs/win32/desktop-src/FWP/wmi/nettcpipprov/cim-nexthoproute.md

 ---
-Description: 'Represents one of a series of 'hops' to reach a network destination.
+description: 'Represents one of a series of 'hops' to reach a network destination.
 A route is administratively defined, or calculated/learned by a particular routing process.' ms.assetid: '2c1d0fdd-0914-4c81-a1ff-d8104c5c734d'
 title: 'CIM\_NextHopRoute class'